 Eligibility requirements: Click here.

-Financial Wellness Center
+UC Merced Financial Wellness Center

-The Financial Wellness Center is a resource for all students looking to achieve financial freedom.
+The Financial Wellness Center is a free resource for all students looking to achieve financial freedom.
 Through their five-step Financial Treks program, students will learn valuable skills to help them better understand and manage their finances.
-The Financial Wellness Center also offers financial coaching to assist students in creating a financial action plan.
+The Financial Wellness Center also offers individual financial coaching to assist students in creating a financial action plan.

-Mental Health Resources
+Mental Health

 Counseling and Psychological Services

-UC Merced Counseling and Psychological Services (CAPS) provides a variety of mental health supporting services, including individual and couples counseling, support groups, crisis intervention, consultation and referral, and wellness and prevention programming and outreach.
+UC Merced Counseling and Psychological Services (CAPS) provides a variety of mental health support services, including individual and couples counseling, support groups, crisis intervention, consultation and referral, and wellness and prevention programming and outreach.
 Appointments can be made via phone.

 Location: Second floor of the Health and Athletic Center

-Hours: Monday through Friday from 8 am to 4:30 pm excluding University determined holidays.
+Hours: Monday through Friday from 8 am to 4:30 pm, excluding University-determined holidays.

 Phone Number (available after hours): (209) 228-4266